codecraft-peru/sevenlanguages/README.md

 ----------\ex-0{ex-number}.{extension}
 ```

 If any exercise solution needs more than one file you must create a folder, otherwise you can use a single file for solve it.
-The folder name has to use the structure **ex-0{ex-number}**
+The folder name has to use the **ex-0{ex-number}** naming structure